elastic/kibana/src/core/MIGRATION.md

 ### Introduce new plugin definition shim

-While most plugin logic is now decoupled from hapi, the plugin definition itself still uses hapi to expose functionality for other plugins to consume and accesses functionality from both core and a different plugin.
+While most plugin logic is now decoupled from hapi, the plugin definition itself still uses hapi to expose functionality for other plugins to consume and access functionality from both core and a different plugin.

 ```ts
 // index.ts